ajoberstar/gradle-git/README.md

 If no username/password credentials are provided programmatically, you will be prompted for any necessary credentials at execution time.
-This method has been tested with username/password auth as well as SSH w/ passphrase auth.
+This method has been tested with username/password auth, as well as SSH w/ passphrase auth.

 ## Github Pages Plugin